DevanshPaltewar30/Electricity-Load-Forecasting/README.md

 **Electricity Load Forecasting (Consultancy Project – ALDC, MSETCL)**

-Rising demand, renewable integration, and also shifting consumption patterns create new challenges for India’s power sector.
-For grid stability, reliable forecasting is a critical need.
-Load fluctuations in addition to seasonal variations cause the need for the Duck-curve effect.
-For distributors of state power, forecasting an accurate load is important in order to reduce the effect of imbalance in the matching of electricity demand with a power purchase.
-Demand increases within India’s power sector.
-Solar energy integrates renewables, consumption patterns change, making the challenge difficult.
+Rising demand, renewable integration, and shifting consumption patterns create new challenges for India’s power sector.
+Reliable load forecasting is essential for maintaining grid stability and minimizing power imbalance.
+This project focused on developing an accurate short-term and medium-term electricity load forecasting model using SCADA (real-time) and AMR data.

-• Developed an electricity load forecasting model using SCADA (real-time) and AMR data.
+Developed an electricity load forecasting model leveraging real-time and historical data.

-• Forecasted electricity demand at multiple horizons — 15 minutes, 1 hour, and 1 day
+Forecasted electricity demand at multiple horizons — 15 minutes, 1 hour, and 1 day ahead.
-ahead

 Results
 MAPE=0.61%,R² = 0.995 on 15min horizon
 MAPE=1.06%, R²= 0.986 on 1 hour horizon
+**Note: The implementation code and dataset details cannot be disclosed due to a Non-Disclosure Agreement (NDA) with ALDC, MSETCL**